almasgai/Site/content/posts/wula-alarm.md

 ---
 title: "Why I Will Never Miss an 8 am Ever Again"
 date: 2018-03-01T14:10:27-05:00
-draft: true
+draft: false
 tags: ["arduino", "DIY"]
 ---
-# Solving a Common College Student Problem
+## Solving a Common College Student Problem
 Like most people, I enjoy sleep.
 A lot.
 Maybe too much.
 Waking up early in the morning is a herculean task since I'm a heavy sleeper.
 But I'm also taking an 8am class this semester and don't want to sleep in.
 I decided that between my knowledge on